mshabana70/WebDev_BootCamp/ProjectsForLearning/JavaScript/notes/JavaScript.md

 ### Slice:

-The <code>slice</code> method does what the name implies, it slices strings into individual or segments of characters.
+The <code>slice(x, y)</code> method does what the name implies, it slices strings into individual or segments of characters.
 The parameters of this method takes in the index of the characters we wish to slice.
-The first parameter is the starting index, with the following parameter being the last index of the slice you wish to retrieve.
+The first parameter (x) is the starting index, with the following parameter (y) being the last index of the slice you wish to retrieve.
 Lets look at an example:

 ```
 // Here is our string variable